Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 - controllers- `htdocs>CRUD>frontend>controllers>StudentController.php`

-You can customize the files to meet your need.
+You can customize the files to meet your needs.

 ### Understanding the URL